October Lunchtime Lecture

 “Deconstructing the Vaccine Infodemic”

-On Wednesday 27th October, we are honoured to host Dr Zaki Rezwana Anwar FRSA, a personality known for medical / philanthropic contribution, coupled with an illustrious media career.
-Dr Anwar aims to illuminate the truths about the Covid-19 vaccines with insights from both the medical and social sciences.
-It is more important than ever alongside a pandemic, to fight the infodemics too – the barriers that hinder factual medical knowledge from being widely accepted by all figments of society, thus causing a resultant strain on healthcare systems worldwide.
+On Wednesday 27th October, we are honoured to host Dr Zaki Rezwana Anwar FRSA, known for her medical and philanthropic contributions, and for her wide-ranging and acclaimed media career.
+Dr Anwar aims to elaborate on truths about the Covid-19 vaccines with insights from both the medical and social sciences.
+In a pandemic, it is especially important to fight the ‘infodemics’ – the barriers that hinder factual medical knowledge from being widely accepted by all elements of society, and which can cause serious strain on healthcare systems worldwide.
 This pandemic has been a testing time for us all but as much as it has been a time of trials and tribulations, it has also been an opportunity to learn about which policies ‘work,’ and why.
-What caused vaccine hesitance in the first place?
+What caused vaccine hesitancy in the first place?
 Why did some countries do well, while others suffered?
 How can we best prepare ourselves for a pandemic like this in the future?
-You are cordially invited to attend Dr Anwar’s live interactive lecture and join what promises to be a thought-provoking topic.
+You are cordially invited to attend Dr Anwar’s live interactive lecture and join what promises to be a thought-provoking debate.

 About the Speaker

 As GSC’s Women’s Secretary, she teaches hard-to-reach women first aid.
 With her ‘Widow Project,’ 500 destitute widows saw financial independence.
 Dr Anwar funds the flood-stricken and aids orphans academically with ‘Zaki Rezwana Scholarship’.
 She is in London Bangla Press Club; she supports CRUK, Centre for Rehabilitation of Paralysed and anti-rape movements.